wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 > If the **./package** folder is not present, this means you are affected by a bug in the yoteams-deploy package.
 To resolve the issue:
 > - Stop the local web server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the console.
 > - Install the preview version of the **yoteams-deploy** package using the command `npm install yoteams-deploy@preview`
-> - Restart the server process: `gulp ngrok-serve`
+> - Restart the server process: `gulp ngrok-serve --debug`

 Once the package is uploaded, Microsoft Teams will display a summary of the app.
 Here you can see some "todo" items to address. _None of these "todo" items are important to this exercise, so you'll leave them as is._